""

 The therapy

 Film yourself with the overlay text “I can’t today, I have therapy.”
 In the next shot, show yourself doing your version of “therapy,” but it doesn’t have to be literal.
-It could be something indulgent like shopping.
+It could be something indulgent like shopping or rewatching an entire Gilmore Girls season…again.

 Instagram Reel of a woman shopping for luxury shoes in a store, holding a black YSL heel and pointing at it.
 The on-screen caption reads “the therapy:”.
 Shelves of high heels are displayed behind her.